rajughoshdev/ansible-workshop/README.md

+#Ansible Roles Example
-#Some starting examples of ansible playbook, some features and how they work together.
+####Some starting examples of ansible playbook, some features and how they work together.

 Ansible is a radically simple IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs.